oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/loading.md

 ## Target

 If you want use the loading on a specific dom element.
-Put the loading in a parent container positioned as a relative.And set `isVisible` value.
+Put the loading in a parent container positioned as a relative.And set `visible` value.
 </card>

 <script setup>